Relief Fund Reactivation

-The Latino Community Foundation reactivated the NorCal Wildfire Relief Fund that was established to support Latino-led grassroots organizations who are on the frontlines of providing critical financial assistance, rehousing support, and emergency translation for Latino and immigrant families.
-We are rapidly responding to the Kincade Fire currently raging in Northern Sonoma County.
+On October 2019, the Latino Community Foundation reactivated the NorCal Wildfire Relief Fund that was established to support Latino-led grassroots organizations who are on the frontlines of providing critical financial assistance, rehousing support, and emergency translation for Latino and immigrant families.
+We rapidly responded to the raging Kincade Fire in Northern Sonoma County.

-North Bay Organizing Project is a community organizing engine located in the center of Sonoma Valley, and is working with Latino and immigrant families at evacuation shelters, providing resource referrals, and will be hosting culturally grounded healing workshops to help strengthen the mind, body, and spirit of impacted families.
+North Bay Organizing Project is a community organizing engine located in the center of Sonoma Valley, it worked with Latino and immigrant families at evacuation shelters, providing resource referrals, and hosted culturally grounded healing workshops to help strengthen the mind, body, and spirit of impacted families.
 They unite people to build leadership and grassroots power for social, economic, racial and environmental justice.

 UndocuFund was created to ensure our undocumented families are not left to suffer in the shadows of relief efforts.
-They are working with immigrant families at evacuation shelters and will be providing critical emergency financial assistance to undocumented and mixed-status families who do not qualify for assistance from the Federal Emergency Management Agency (FEMA).
+They worked with immigrant families at evacuation shelters and provided critical emergency financial assistance to undocumented and mixed-status families who do not qualify for assistance from the Federal Emergency Management Agency (FEMA).

-Movimiento Cultural de la Unión Indígena (MCUI) is working across Napa and Sonoma Counties to engage and organize indigenous families, they are providing critical translation services and resource referrals for non-Spanish-speaking indigenous families and advocating for language justice for emergency communications.
+Movimiento Cultural de la Unión Indígena (MCUI) works across Napa and Sonoma Counties to engage and organize indigenous families, providing critical translation services and resource referrals for non-Spanish-speaking indigenous families and advocating for language justice for emergency communications.

 On the Move is an established organization building youth leaders in Napa County.
-They are working with Latino families at evacuation shelters and providing emergency financial assistance to displaced families and those that have been impacted by the coinciding power outages.
+They worked with Latino families at evacuation shelters and provided emergency financial assistance to displaced families and those that have been impacted by the coinciding power outages.

 UpValley Family Centers is a network of community resource centers in Northern Napa Valley.
-They are working with Latino families at evacuation shelters and providing emergency financial assistance to evacuated families and those who have been impacted by the power outages.
+They worked with Latino families at evacuation shelters and provided emergency financial assistance to evacuated families and those impacted by the power outages.

-Puertas Abiertas is a community resource center in the City of Napa that is supporting evacuated families through emergency financial assistance and resource referrals.
+Puertas Abiertas is a community resource center in the City of Napa that supported evacuated families through emergency financial assistance and resource referrals.

-Nuestra Comunidad is a grassroots organization in Sonoma Valley that is providing emergency translation, resource referrals, and housing assistance to Latino and families.
+Nuestra Comunidad is a grassroots organization in Sonoma Valley that provided emergency translation, resource referrals, and housing assistance to Latino and families.
 They aim to advance community health and resiliency through bilingual disaster preparedness education and safety training.

 LCF chose these Latino nonprofits because they are in the heart of the affected region, are led by strong leadership that reflect the values and demographic of the community, have a track record of serving immigrant communities, and have the capacity to respond to the immediate needs of Latino immigrant families while advocating for long-term policy change.
 Together, these powerful regional organizations provide direct services and financial assistance to low-income, farmworker and undocumented communities, as well as help with the coordination of regional resources for immediate and long-term needs.